lake-wg/edhoc/draft-ietf-lake-edhoc.md

 P_3m (0 bytes)
 ~~~~~~~~~~~~~~~~~~~~~~~

-The external_aad is the CBOR Sequence od CRED_I and TH_3, in this order:
+The external_aad is the CBOR Sequence of CRED_I and TH_3, in this order:

 ~~~~~~~~~~~~~~~~~~~~~~~
 A_3m (CBOR-encoded) (164 bytes)